aashnisshah/iwd2016/README.md

 4. See a quote at the bottom
 5. Scroll back to the top, then back to the bottom to 'reset' the quotes, and see a different one

-Feel free to add your own quotes!
+Feel free to add your own quotes by making a pull request!